software-mansion/react-native-reanimated/docs/docs/installation.md

 Reanimated 2 is primarily build in C++ using [Turbo Modules](https://github.com/react-native-community/discussions-and-proposals/issues/40) infrastructure which is not yet completely deployed in React Native (specifically on Android).
 Because of that the installation of new Reanimated requires additional steps apart from just adding a dependency to `package.json` .

-As a consequence of the above the minimum suppoorted version of React Native is [v0.62](https://github.com/facebook/react-native/releases/tag/v0.62.0).
+As a consequence of the above the minimum supported version of React Native is [v0.62](https://github.com/facebook/react-native/releases/tag/v0.62.0).
 Before you continue with the installation, make sure that you are running the supported version of React Native.

 Please follow the below instructions for Android and iOS.